-A common thing that I hear from some of my friends is that they are not able to do the 90-90 hip flexor stretch because they can’t kneel down.
+A common thing that we hear from some of our friends is that they are not able to do the 90-90 hip flexor stretch because they can’t kneel down.
 So, kneeling bothers them.

 They may have osteoarthritis in their knee joint or they have patellofemoral pain syndrome, hence they can’t kneel on their knee cap.